mvdan/gofumpt/README.md

 </details>

-Octal integer literals should use the `0o` prefix
+Octal integer literals should use the `0o` prefix on modules using Go 1.13 and later

 <details><summary>example</summary>